 Once you sign up, you can easily integrate 8X8 Video Meetings with your schedule by connecting your Google, Microsoft, or Virtual Office calendar.
 I didn’t try this out, but there’s also a way to sign into YouTube and do a live streaming of your video conference, which could be good for a media interview situation.

 For both my meetings we talked for around an hour, with no worries that we were going to kicked off.
 The intuitive controls let you mute your mic, enter text in a chat, or share your screen.
 I didn’t record these calls, but there’s an option to do that and store them with a cloud service.
 On this free plan you do have to allow their branding logo on the screen for group meetings, but to me that’s a small price to pay.
 There are no ads and I haven’t gotten deluged by marketing e-mails after signing up.

-I was doing these meetings from my office as I haven’t taken off for the holidays yet, but I could have just as easily done them from a villa in Los Cabos, a living room facing the beach in Costa Rica, or looking out at the mountains in Patagonia.
+I was doing these meetings from my home office, but I could have just as easily done them from a villa in Los Cabos, a living room facing the beach in Costa Rica, or looking out at the mountains in Patagonia.
 There are plenty of people around the world running their business from an exotic location without missing a beat in their communications.